kirtiman24/Stock-Price-Prediction/README.md

 4) Timestep of 60 has been used while predicting the stock indexes which means that it has been assumed that the performance of a stock on a particular day depends on the performance of the stock over the previous 60 days.

-5) Data normalisation and preprocessing has been performed acordingly for feeding the data to the LSTM neural network.
+5) Data normalisation and preprocessing has been performed acordingly for feeding the data to the LSTM neural network with proper dimensions.